noprompt/vic/README.markdown

       # ...
     end

+## Shortcuts

-If you've ever written (or attempted to write) a Vim colorscheme, you may have added highlights for a specific language.
+If you've ever written (or attempted to write) a Vim color scheme, you may have added highlights for a specific language.
 To do this you prepend the language name to the highlight group.
-In the case of Ruby your colorscheme might have highlight groups such as `rubyFunction`, `rubyBlock`, and so forth.
+In the case of Ruby your color scheme might have highlight groups such as `rubyFunction`, `rubyBlock`, and so forth.

 To clean things up the `Vic::Colorscheme` object provides the method language